Terromur/cachymod/README.md

 sudo pacman -S nvidia-dkms
 ```

-Building the kernel and installation.
+## Building and Installation

+Copy the `linux-cachyos-lazy` folder to a work area with ample storage space,
+and change directory.
+Adjust variables in `PKGBUILD.lazy.sh` (default 600Hz).

 ```bash
 bash PKGBUILD.lazy.sh